ocrmypdf/OCRmyPDF/docs/installation.rst

 **unpaper**, if present, enables the ``--clean`` and ``--clean-final`` command line options.

 These are in addition to the Python packaging dependencies, meaning that unfortunately, the ``pip install`` command cannot satisfy all of them.

-Python 3.7 and Tesseract 4.0.0-beta.1 are recommended for best OCR results and best performance.

 Installing HEAD revision from sources